Juliendnte/Juliendnte/README.md

 **Welcome to my GitHub profile!** I am a passionate technology enthusiast who started coding in 2022 during my high school years, where I mainly focused on Python, SQL, HTML, and CSS.

 Currently, I am a student at YNOV Aix campus, where I have been studying for <!--years_since-->1<!--years_since--> year.
-During this time, I have learned a lot and developed a strong passion for software development and AI, with a particular interest in backend development and pure programming.
+During this time, I have learned a lot and developed a strong passion for development and AI, with a particular interest in backend development and general programming.

 ## 🚀 About Me